cheddar-lang/docs/using_the_api.md

 ### Creating a namespace/class

 If you wish to create a global namespace or class.
-Locate `stdlib.es6` in the `stdlib/` directory/
+Locate `stdlib.es6` in the `stdlib/` directory.
+From there under the